All-optical valley switch and clock of electronic dephasing: Conclusion

-In summary, by using a sequence of ultrashort pulses with controlled phase delay and polarization, we have demonstrated an all-optical protocol to turn on, off and switch the valley polarization on timescales shorter than reported decoherence times.
+In summary, by using a sequence of ultrashort pulses with controlled phase delay and polarization, we have demonstrated an all-optical protocol to turn on, off and switch the valley polarization on timescales shorter than reported decoherence times, and well within experimental reach.
 We have applied our method to hBN, described by two bands, and MoS$_2$, described by 22 bands, calculated from first principles, obtaining equally good results.
-Experimental realization of our method is well within reach, particularly in TMDs where the band gap energy corresponds to the light frequency generated by conventional Ti:Sapphire lasers.
 We have also shown that by measuring the valley Hall conductivity as a function of the time delay between two perpendicularly-polarized pulses, the electronic dephasing time $T_2$ can be retrieved.
 Our work gives important steps towards the practical implementation of ultrafast all-optical valley switches and towards the determination of electronic coherence times in 2D materials.